arm-university/arm-future-skills/Arm Takeaway US version.md

 # Skill: Problem-Solving with Technology

-Why it matters:
+### Why it matters:
-Arm designs the brains of billions of devices — solving problems from energy efficiency to enabling AI.
+Arm designs the brains of billions of devices—solving problems from energy efficiency to enabling AI.

-Evidence this skill by being able to say you have:
+### Evidence this skill by being able to say you have:
 “Applied structured thinking to solve a technical or real-world problem.”